What Life Is Like Inside the Massive Jail That Doubles as Chicago's Largest Mental Health Facility

 By the time they get to us, they’ve been off their medicine so long, they’re so disoriented they absolutely don’t know where they are—so they think they’re waiting for the army—or the delusions are so severe they think someone has literally cut their toes off.
 So our job here is to do our best to advocate on the behalf of those people suffering from mental illness, catch them early and give them resources first thing before bond court and also when they’re in jail.

-Our goal is to try to convince people to get help… and at least give them choices, give them emergency numbers to call, to give them a plan to think about, and let them know [that] until they tackle and get help with their mental illness and their substance abuse, they’re going to keep coming back over and over and over again.
+Our goal is to try to convince people to get help and at least to give them choices—give them emergency numbers to call, to give them a plan to think about, and let them know [that] until they tackle and get help with their mental illness and their substance abuse, they’re going to keep coming back over and over and over again.
 Our main objective is to try to stop that cycle and to get them help with the limited resources that are in Chicago right now.

 “Someone I talked to today said to me, ‘I just can’t afford the meds, they’re too expensive.’
 You hear that over and over and over.”